fridzema/ai-weekly-changelog-action/README.md

 ## Using This Action in Your Repository

+📄 **Quick Start**: Copy one of these example files to your repository:
+- [Simple Example](.github/workflows/example-simple.yml) - Automatic weekly runs only
+- [Full Example](.github/workflows/example-full.yml) - All parameters with manual controls

 ### Simple Usage (Scheduled Weekly)

 Create a workflow file in your repository at `.github/workflows/changelog.yml`: